Who's in charge?

 Videos about Who's the boss

-In this video I tell you more about the production process and about the book Who's the boss?
+In this video I tell you more about the production process and about the book Who's in charge?
 And let me show you what it looks like.

-In this video you can see how the cover of Who's the boss? has been signed.
+In this video you can see how the cover of Who's in charge? has been illustrated.

 A while ago I walked through the Dominicanen bookstore in Maastricht and thought: "How wonderful it would be if there was ever a book here for which I made the illustrations."
 Now it is Who's the boss? in this and many other (online) bookstores in the Netherlands.